On Awakening AA…11th step in the Big Book

 How Does It Work?
 An 11th Step Meditation Breakdown

-The 11th step meditation enables us to recognize thought and become aware that we are not our thoughts.
+The 11th Step is primarily a meditative practice that enables us to recognize our thoughts and become aware that we are not them!

 As our relationship to thought changes, the way we observe and interact with the world does.